EckertLab/protocols/DNA_library_prep_(parchman).md

 **_Digestion Protocol:_**

 1. For each sample, place 6μL of genomic DNA into the assigned well of a 96-well plate
-1. Vortex and centrifuge Master Mix I tubes in microcentrifuge for 5s
+1. Vortex and centrifuge Master Mix I vials in microcentrifuge for 5s
 1. Add 3μL of Master Mix I to each well
 1. Cover plate with sticker, seal by running finger along each row and along each column to seal wells on every side
   1. Label sticker with fat-tipped marker “**Digested [Sample X] [date] [initials]**”